greenelab/deep-review/all-sections.md

 future work must continue to explore just how well the posterior distributions are approximated, especially as model complexity increases [@15lbUf0as].

-##### Challenges and opportunities in patient categorization
+### Challenges and opportunities in patient categorization

-###### Generating ground-truth labels can be expensive or impossible
+#### Generating ground-truth labels can be expensive or impossible

 A dearth of true labels is perhaps among the biggest obstacles for EHR-based analyses that employ machine learning.
-Popular deep learning (and machine learning) methods are often used to tackle classification tasks and thus require ground-truth labels for training.
+Popular deep learning (and other machine learning) methods are often used to tackle classification tasks and thus require ground-truth labels for training.
 For EHRs this can mean that researchers must hire multiple clinicians to manually read and annotate individual patients'